|

 before several B'lines set down outside the rally stadium.
 To oblige his

-adoring fans, Kor chose to
+adoring fans, he chose to

 proceed, "I accept all walks," he said, "as long as they accept